pl-robotdecision/tutorials-active-inference/README.md

 This set of exercises were created and adapted for the Active Self Summer school and the NeurIPS course at the department of Artificial Intelligence, Radboud University.

-If you use the code, please cite the corresponding citation described in each of the jupyter notebooks.
+If you use any of the codes, please cite the corresponding citation described in each of the jupyter notebooks.

 ## Content
 1. **The sensing wheel**.
 Perception as an inference process: predictive processing. (difficulty: *Easy*)
 2. **Pixel Predictive Processing**.
 Deep learning + Free energy optimization on the MINST dataset. (difficulty: *Medium*)

+The solutions will be provided soon in a different folder.

+In preparation:
+3. FEP Vehicle
+4. Rubber-hand illusion drift modelling